Smile-SA/odoo_addons/smile_talend_job/README.rst

 Parameters you can specify  :

 #.
-Path : to specify the path to the job's directory .
+Path : to specify the path to the job's directory.
 #.
 Args : add -Xms64M or -Xmx1024M to control the available memory for the job's execution.
 #.
 Loop : to specify the number of times the job will be executed.
 #.
 Parent : to indicate the parent job.